crowdsourcing-class/crowdsourcing-class.github.io/index.md

 Time and place
 : Spring 2021, Tuesdays and Thursdays 3-4:30pm
-: The first day of class will be Thursday January 14, 2021.
+: The first day of class will be Thursday January 21, 2021.
-: The final day of class will be Tuesday April 27, 2021.
+: The final day of class will be Thursday April 29, 2021.

 Office Hours